Family frustrated by pace of NYPD chokehold investigation

 “The bad news is we were not told that they’re going to move forward a prosecution,” Sharpton said.
 “The good news is they said this case is alive and it is not closed.”

-Federal authorities did not provide any immediate comment on the meeting.
+Federal authorities said they had no comment on the meeting.

 The family and civil rights advocates have been demanding that federal authorities bring a federal case against white Officer Daniel Pantaleo since a state probe ended without charges against him.